 There are so many online typing test sites these days that will offer you free online typing practice.
 One of them is typingtest.com.
 This is a great site that has typing tests, courses and games that you can take advantage of.
 They claim to be the number one resource and I believe they are.

 When you take the typing test, you will be able to see how many words per minute you’ve typed.
 The wrong words that you got and an overall score will be given.
 Time yourself just 30 minutes a day for the next 30 days and you will see a difference in your speeds.
 You will be able to type fast, get words correctly and it will be so much fun!

 5. Practice!
 Practice!
 Practice

-Once you master how to type do not sit back and say, “I’ve achieved my goal.
+Once you master how to type, do not sit back and say, “I’ve achieved my goal.
 Now I don’t need to do this anymore.”
 No. That’s a wrong way of approaching typing.
 Typing is an activity that you do on a daily basis.
-Even if you do not have work that day look for books online and type or go to forums or Facebook or chat-rooms.
-The idea here is for you to keep typing.
-Always pressing your keys and having them engrained in your muscle memory.
+Even if you do not have work that day look for books online and type or go to forums or Facebook or chatroom.
+Practice typing as consistently as you can.
+The idea here is for you to improve your typing skills.
+Always pressing on your keyboard and mastering those keyboard keys.

-I hope you enjoyed the awesome transcription tips.
+I hope you enjoyed the awesome transcription tips that will help you improve your typing speed.
 If you did, please Like my Facebook page for more amazing updates like this one.

 Thinking of venturing into the world of transcription?
-I highly recommend the Free 7-Lesson Mini Course offered by Janet Shaugnessy over at Transcribe Anywhere.
-She will teach you what transcription entails, whether it’s a good fit for you, how much to earn and why transcription is an in-demand skill right now.
+Get the Free 7-Lesson Mini Course offered by Janet Shaugnessy over at Transcribe Anywhere.
+Janet will teach you what transcription entails, whether it’s a good fit for you, how much to earn and why transcription is an in-demand skill right now.

 Got any tips on how to improve your typing speeds?
 I’d love to hear from you.
 Feel free to share them below.